mguryeva/neonlabs/README.md

 # neonlabs
-It's a home of the Neon rollup
+It's a home of the Neon EVM